mozilla/url-classifier-exceptions-manager/README.md

 2. Filters bugs that need exceptions (based on whiteboard tags)
 3. Creates appropriate exception entries for Firefox versions before and after 142.0a1
 4. Deploys exceptions to RemoteSettings
-5. Closes bugs that have exceptions deployed (production only)
+5. Closes and clears the `[privacy-team:diagnosed]` whiteboard tag for bugs that have exceptions deployed (production only)
-6. Sends NeedInfo requests to bug creators
+6. Sends NeedInfo requests to bug creators for verifying the fix (production only)

 ## Workflow